microsoft/Test-NetStack/README.md

 First and foremost, it is necessary to clone this repository to a domain-joined host's C:\ drive.
 Specifically, clone the repo to a new directory called "Test-RDMA."
 The setup script depends on the repository's location being in C:\Test-RDMA.

 Once the repository is cloned, navigate to .\Test-RDMA\scripts and run setup.ps1.
 At the top of setup.ps1, it is necessary to enter the machine names that you plan to run Test-RDMA amongst.
-Specifically, edit the $MachineList variable to be a series of machine names, in quotations (""), separated by spaces.
+Specifically, edit the $MachineList variable to be a series of machine names, in quotations (""), separated by commas.
 `Ex.
-"Machine One" "Machine Two" "Machine Three" etc.` This setup script does the following:
+"Machine One", "Machine Two", "Machine Three" etc.` This setup script does the following:
 - Create a new parent directory on each machine called C:\Test-RDMA.
 It then creates subdirectories for each NDK Perf and CTS-Traffic.
 These subdirectories go by C:\Test-RDMA\tools\NDK-Perf and C:\Test-RDMA\tools\CTS-Traffic.
 - Next, the script copies over the relevant .sys and .exe files for NDK Perf and CTS-Traffic to their respective directories.